Simhyeon/r4d/docs/meta.md

 balanced match (No subregex or recursive match).
 This is due to the fact that rust regex crate complies with pure regex standard.

 My next approach will be pest.
 Pest has somewhat unfamailiar syntax but if used only for a line it would be fine.

 ### DONE

+* [-] Check if parse_chunk_lines acts as intended in basic macros
+* [x] Change logic of infinite loop warning, so that it onlys warns on body expansion

+* [-] Check if lexresult::Discard is ane behaviour
+- This is ok because discard is only called when escape_nl has been set which means it succeeded evaluation
+* [x] Print line doesn't work as intended
+* [x] Refactor from_yatti_yatta series into single method
+* [x] Complete span command
+- Remove unused caches
+* [x] Make chunk_line chunk_char for more detailed debuggin and error logging
+- Also parse_chunk calls freeze_number which makes error debugging hard to watch
+- This was actually not so hard, surprisingly
+* [x] Make interactive flag which toggles text wrapping
+* [x] Make BR as not an error but a warning
+* [x] Non printing macro do print empty space in debug mode
+- $BR() evaluates to newline character fixed it
+* [x] Log flag with debug flag yield strange output
+- Line after macro evaluation is duplicated

+* [x] Add debugger
+  * [x] Lines option
+  * [x] log option
+  - Log every evaluation
+  * [x] Debug command
+    * [x] print, help
+	* [x] step
+  * [x] Breakpoint

 * [x] If, ifelse is not so friendly with deterred macro
 - Just remove it